-LSTM generally performs well on many tasks but is more computationally expensive and requires more memory resources.
-LSTM has advantages over GRU in natural language understanding and machine translation tasks.
+Generally performed similarly to LSTM generally performs well on many cases, GRU has been shown to but is more computationally

+Performance outperform LSTM and vice versa.
+It's better to try both and see which works better for your dataset and task expensive and requires more memory resources.
+LSTM has advantages over GRU in natural language understanding and machine translation tasks. task.